sartography/SpiffWorkflow/doc/bpmn.rst

 -------------------

 A subset of MultiInstance and Looping Tasks are supported.
 Notably, the completion condition is not currently supported.

 The following definitions should prove helpful

-**loopCardinality** - This variable can be a text representation of a number - for example '2' or it can be the name of a variable in task.data that resolves to a text representatoin of a number.
+**loopCardinality** - This variable can be a text representation of a number - for example '2' or it can be the name of a variable in task.data that resolves to a text representation of a number.
 It can also be a collection such as a list or a dictionary.
 In the case that it is a list, the loop cardinality is equal to the length of the list and in the case of a dictionary, it is equal to the list of the keys of the dictionary.

-If loopCardinality is left blank and the Collection is defined, or if loopCardinality and Collectoin are the same collection, then the Multiinstnace will loop over the collection and update each element of that collection with the new information.
+If loopCardinality is left blank and the Collection is defined, or if loopCardinality and Collection are the same collection, then the Multiinstnace will loop over the collection and update each element of that collection with the new information.
 In this case, it is assumed that the incoming collection is a dictionary, currently behavior for